Falak-ol-Aflak: Dehumidifier

 Falak ol-Aflak castle is made with different materials like stone and wood that are vulnerable to humidity.
 That is why the castle was built on the highest point of the city of Khorramabad, so that the wind could penetrate the building and dry its foundations.

 Current status

 The castle is managed by the Iran Cultural Heritage Organisation and is a protected site.
+During the 2026 Iran war, the castle received structural damage from US strikes.
+On 8 March 2026, strikes on the castle damaged several sections of the site, destroyed its museum, and injured five museum workers.
+The castle was attacked despite being marked with a blue shield emblem, in violation of the Hague Convention.